 and I tried to keep awake.
 As many other times, I congratulated myself that this was not my real profession: erratic working times,

 long, mostly uneventful flights and never ending (dry!) waiting times at Airports.
 Trying to refuel in Kaduna proved abortive.
-There was no "Avgas" available in Kaduna.
-The fuel drums, I kept for such cases were empty.
+There was no "Avgas" available.
+The fuel drums, I kept for such cases were empty!

 Our party returned and we took off in direction Ajeokouta in a heavy rainstorm.
 The airstrip at the destination was in a mess.
 Still, I was happy having located

 the god-forsaken place.
 A tricky task without any navigational aids on ground, under IFR conditions.
 We completed our mission in Ajeokouta and

 navigated through heavy storm cells, having a very bumpy ride indeed.
 We finally reached Enugu.
 There, I had nothing to do than to wait for my passengers.